 In 2017, students of the Cleveland State University Levin College of Urban Affairs engaged in local advocacy efforts with various municipalities around the issue of nuisance laws effect on victims of domestic violence.
 Their efforts resulted in the City of Euclid adopting an amendment to remove domestic violence from their definition of criminal nuisance activity.
-Following the example of Euclid and through the continued efforts of student advocacy, the cities of Lyndhurst, Maple Heights, and Mayfield Heights have made similar adjustments to their nuisance law.41 v.
-Nuisance Ordinances in Northeast Ohio
+Following the example of Euclid and through the continued efforts of student advocacy, the cities of Lyndhurst, Maple Heights, Mayfield Heights, Parma and South Euclid have made similar adjustments to their nuisance law.60 In March 2018, the City of Lakewood considered Ordinance No. 22-18, which would repeal Section 510.01(a), Declaration of Nuisance activity and remove the offenses of Domestic Violence, Menacing and Aggravated Menacing from the definition of Nuisance Activity.
+The proposed amendment was referred to the Public Safety Committee March 19, 2018.61

-The Housing Center reviewed ordinances for every city and village in Northeast Ohio for nuisance ordinances specifically listing domestic violence as a nuisance activity and identified the following:
+The Fair Housing Center reviewed ordinances for every city and village in Northeast Ohio for nuisance ordinances that included domestic violence and identified the following:

-Ashtabula County42
+Ashtabula County62

-• Geneva-on-the-Lake
+Geneva-on-the-Lake